Skip to main content

 Representative of the real‐world scenarios that you may encounter after graduation, our projects are often multi‐disciplinary in nature and involve collaborations with other engineers, scientists and industry.
 Projects are often conducted through collaboration with the Energy & Environmental Research Center (EERC).
 The department also participates in the multidisciplinary masters programs within the College of Engineering & Mines.

 Our small student to faculty ratio (3‐4 graduate students per faculty) allows us to structure your program of study and research individually to meet your educational objectives.
+Our faculty are accessible, approachable and welcoming.
+You will work closely with your faculty advisor one-on-one.
+Most faculty have industrial experience and you will begin to understand the real-world outcomes of your research.

 Department of Chemical Engineering

-Upson II Room 365
+upson II Room 365

 243 Centennial Dr Stop 7101

-Grand Forks ND 58202-7101
+Grand Forks, ND 58202-7101

 P 701.777.2180